 The Voyager units

-The two space probes Voyager 1 and 2 are the objects created by the human being that has reached farthest in space.
+The two space probes Voyager 1 and 2, are objects created by a human being that has reached the farthest in space.
 At the moment, both are on their way to the Oort Cloud, the last region where objects are still affected by the sun’s gravity, the last frontier of the Solar System.

-A few days ago the Voyager 2 Probe reached the interstellar space, territory that had already reached his sister, Voyager 1 years before.
-The two were launched into space the same year, in 1977 with just a few days of difference, but by the conditions of each journey, Voyager 1 went ahead, reaching interstellar space in 2012 to 18,000 million kilometers from Earth.
+A few days ago, the Voyager 2 Probe reached interstellar space, territory that had already reached his sister, Voyager, 1 years before.
+The two were launched into space the same year, in 1977, with just a few days of difference, but by the conditions of each journey, Voyager 1 went ahead, reaching interstellar space in 2012 to 18,000 million kilometers from Earth.